-Many students complained in the days leading up to the election that they felt tests or assignments due Wednesday.
-Professors at and also cancelled exams following Trump’s unexpected victory.
+Many students complained in the days leading up to the election that they felt stressed about tests or assignments due Wednesday.
+Professors at Yale University and Columbia University also cancelled exams following Trump’s unexpected victory.

 Professor Mark Goulian emailed students in his Biology 121 class Wednesday morning telling his students the exam was postponed.